Claire Lamont: Academic work

+Death

+Lamont died from complications of vascular dementia on 9 April 2023, at the age of 81.

 Honours

 For her edition of Waverley, Lamont received the Rose Mary Crawshay Prize in 1983.
 She became a Fellow of the English Association of the University of Leicester in 2004.
-She is an Honorary Fellow of the Association for Scottish Literary Studies.
+She was an Honorary Fellow of the Association for Scottish Literary Studies.
 In 2011–2012 she was President of the Edinburgh Sir Walter Scott Club.